Revisiting the cosmic string origin of GW190521

-\textbf{\textit{Conclusion.}}— In this letter we have revisited the origin of GW190521 using, for the first time, waveforms of circular cosmic string loops collapsing to black holes; a previously unconsidered source.
+\textbf{\textit{Conclusion.}}— In this Letter we have revisited the origin of GW190521 using, for the first time, waveforms of circular cosmic string loops collapsing to black holes; a previously unconsidered source.
 We have shown that GW190521 can be described as collapsing string loop with a signal-to-noise ratio of $\rho \approx 12$.
 This greatly improves upon previous cosmic string cusp analyses, where $\rho\approx 10$ is obtained.
 By approximating the $\log$ Bayes' factor, we show that the collapsing cosmic string hypothesis is favoured over existing cusp results by $\log \mathcal{B}^{\mathrm{loop}}_{\mathrm{cusp}} = 22$.

 Our cosmic string loop waveforms are constructed from circular, planar loops that have no angular momentum, and thus collapse to form Schwarzschild black holes.
 Indeed, this is a very special case -- in general loops will be non-planar \cite{Matsunami:2019fss}, or carry initial spin in its internal field configuration, or possess traveling kinks.
 A loop with initial angular momentum might collapse to form a black hole with significant spin.
 This would reduce the damping rate of the ringdown phase and improve the SNR, so it is entirely conceivable that such signals would be indistinguishable from binary black holes in an observation like GW190521.
-However, the details about the angular momentum loss rate during the loop collapse process are not known, so we leave this study for future work.
+However, the details about the angular momentum loss rate during the loop collapse process and whether spinning black holes are to form from these systems is not known, so we leave this study for future work.